just-the-docs/just-the-docs/tutorials/conversion.md

 Download its [latest release](https://github.com/citygml4j/citygml-tools/releases) (v2.1.0 at the time of writing this), and unzip its content.

+You need to have [Java 11 or higher](https://github.com/citygml4j/citygml-tools?tab=readme-ov-file#system-requirements) installed.

 ![](../files/c-download.png)

 Open a console/terminal (also called "Command Prompt" in Windows)